zendesk/demo_apps/README.md

 ### [Basic Ticket Sample App](./basic_ticket_sample)

-This app displays three tabs displaying info about the ticket, agent and account, pull some data from a remote API.
+This app presents info about the current ticket, agent and account.

 Interesting features: